AndreiShenets/AndreiShenets/blazor-tailwindcss/README.md

 ```

 Not exactly!
 At first, it is not a terminal so `npx` must become `npx.cmd` on Windows and something other on Linux and MacOS.
 and the second, it is not triggered when `css` files are changed!
-Although, `css` is watched according to `<Watch.../>` tag.
+Although, `css` is watched according to `<Watch.../>` definition.

 I though "OK, challenge accepted".
-I checked how Microsoft watches for changes, thanks .NET is open sourced, they just use FileSystemWatcher.
+I checked how Microsoft watches for changes, thanks .NET is open sourced, they just use `FileSystemWatcher`.

 Then let's utilize another feature of .NET - Channels, I wanted to test them once in any case and that looks like a good use case,
 let's add `FileSystemWatcher` and `BackgroundService`, some flavor of protective programming and wrappers for testability.
 Done!